 Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Heart Failure and Cardiac Biomarkers

-Keywords: ESC Congress, ESC20, Atrial Fibrillation, Blood Pressure, Cardiac Resynchronization Therapy, Diabetes Mellitus, Type 2, Heart Failure, Defibrillators, Implantable, Metabolic Syndrome X, Natriuretic Peptide, Brain, Renal Insufficiency, Secondary Prevention, Stroke Volume
+Keywords: ESC21, ESC22, ESC Congress, AHA20, AHA Annual Scientific Sessions, ESC20, Atrial Fibrillation, Blood Pressure, Cardiac Resynchronization Therapy, Diabetes Mellitus, Type 2, Heart Failure, Defibrillators, Implantable, Ethnic Groups, Metabolic Syndrome, Natriuretic Peptide, Brain, Potassium, Proteomics, Renal Insufficiency, Secondary Prevention, Stroke Volume, Uric Acid